-ON THIS PAGE: You will find out more about what factors increase the chance of developing this type of lymphoma.
+ON THIS PAGE: You will find out more about the factors that increase the chance of developing lymphoma.
 To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-The exact cause of NHL is not known, but the following factors may raise a person’s risk of developing NHL:
+The exact cause of NHL is not known, and for most people the lymphoma has no known cause.
+However, the following factors may raise a person’s risk of developing NHL:

 Age.
 The risk of NHL increases with age.
 The most common types occur most often in people in their 60s and 70s.